Lipizzan: Spanish Riding School

-The world-famous Spanish Riding School uses highly trained Lipizzan stallions in public performances that demonstrate classical dressage movements and training.
+The Spanish Riding School uses highly trained Lipizzan stallions in public performances that demonstrate classical dressage movements and training.
 In 1572, the first Spanish riding hall was built, during the Austrian Empire, and is the oldest of its kind in the world.
 The Spanish Riding School, though located in Vienna, Austria, takes its name from the original Spanish heritage of its horses.
 In 1729, Charles VI commissioned the building of the Winter Riding School in Vienna and in 1735, the building was completed that remains the home of the Spanish Riding School today.

 Wartime preservation

 The Lipizzans endured several wartime relocations throughout their history, each of which saved the breed from extinction.
 The first was in March 1797 during the War of the First Coalition, when the horses were evacuated from Lipica.
 During the journey, 16 mares gave birth to foals.
 In November 1797, the horses returned to Lipica, but the stables were in ruins.
 They were rebuilt, but in 1805, the horses were evacuated again when Napoleon invaded Austria.
 They were being taken care of in Đakovo Stud.
-They remained away from the stud for two years, returning April 1, 1807, but then, following the Treaty of Schönbrunn in 1809, the horses were evacuated three more times during the unsettled period that followed, resulting in the loss of many horses and the destruction of the written studbooks that documented bloodlines of horses prior to 1700.
+They remained away from the stud for two years, returning the 1st of April 1807, but then, following the Treaty of Schönbrunn in 1809, the horses were evacuated three more times during the unsettled period that followed, resulting in the loss of many horses and the destruction of the written studbooks that documented bloodlines of horses prior to 1700.
 The horses finally returned to Lipica for good in 1815, where they remained for the rest of the nineteenth century.

 The first evacuation of the twentieth century occurred in 1915 when the horses were evacuated from Lipica due to World War I and placed at Laxenburg and Kladrub.
 Following the war, the Austro-Hungarian Empire was broken up, with Lipica becoming part of Italy.
 Thus, the animals were divided between several different studs in the new postwar nations of Austria, Italy, Hungary, Czechoslovakia, Romania, and Yugoslavia.
 The nation of Austria kept the stallions of the Spanish Riding School and some breeding stock.
 By 1920, the Austrian breeding stock was consolidated at Piber.

 During World War II, the high command of Nazi Germany transferred most of Europe's Lipizzan breeding stock to Hostau, Czechoslovakia.
 The breeding stock was taken from Piber in 1942, and additional mares and foals from other European nations arrived in 1943.
 The stallions of the Spanish Riding School were evacuated to St. Martins, Austria, from Vienna in January 1945, when bombing raids neared the city and the head of the Spanish Riding School, Colonel Alois Podhajsky, feared the horses were in danger.
 By spring of 1945, the horses at Hostau were threatened by the advancing Soviet army, which might have slaughtered the animals for horse meat had it captured the facility.